Does the Hellcat Have a Safety? As Much as You Might Want

 There’s a lot to love about Springfield Armory handguns.
 I have access to literally everything the industry produces, yet it is Springfield Armory iron that rides underneath my scrubs.

 One of the recurring questions I receive is does the Hellcat have a safety?
-Depending on your perspective, the answer is both yes and no. Perhaps an in-depth explanation is in order.
+Depending on your perspective, the answer is both yes and no. The Hellcat sports a variety of intrinsic safety mechanisms.
+Nowadays, however, the Hellcat can be had with as much or as little manual mechanical safety as you might desire as well.
+Perhaps an in-depth explanation is in order.

 Hellcat Safety Features

 The impressive new Hellcat packs a full fourteen rounds of 9mm firepower (with the extended 13-round magazine, included along with the standard flush-fit 11 rounder) into the same volume lesser guns might use to tote half that.
 If you really want to turn capacity up, add a Hyve magazine extension to squeeze 1-3 more rounds into those mags.

 While many other Springfield Armory pistols sport a grip safety, the ultra-compact Hellcat does not.
 The lack of a grip safety, however, in no way means the Hellcat is unsafe.
 It is simply that the gun’s redundant mechanical safeties are tucked away inside where you can’t readily see them.